GHUCCTS

 Summary

-This step-by-step process helps make sure new medical products can have the most benefits and least risks for people and communities.
-At each phase of research, it’s important to have diverse groups of patient volunteers.
-Diverse groups may include differences such as race, ethnicity, age, gender, and income, and overall health status.
-A new treatment can only move forward if it successfully passes each phase.
+This step-by-step process helps make sure new medical products have the most benefits and the least risks for people.
+At each phase of research, it’s important to have a good representation of the population.

 • What questions should I ask before joining a study?